bashGroup/node-red-contrib-fritz/README.md

 The `msg.payload` of the incoming message will be used as arguments.
 You have to provide a json object with argument name as key and the value, e.g. `{ "NewEnable" : 1, "NewUrl" : "string" }`.
 Available arguments will be shown in the the hint after you selected the action.
 You can override the settings if you provide `msg.provider` ("IGD" or "TR064"), `msg.service` or/and `msg.action`.

+Note: To use the callmonitor node, you have to activate the callmonitor service in your FritzBox (Otherwise the node will emit the error `connect ECONNREFUSED`).
+This can be done by using a telephone which is connected to the FritzBox.
+Call `#96*5*`to enable the callmonitor service.
+Use `#96*4*` if you want disable the feature again.

 ## Examples

 ### Presence Detection